HONEYBEE RESCUE AND RELOCATION

 It is also quite common to see the bees move into the cavity of a tree - whether it be living or dead.
 We frequently see bees established in the cavities of Bermuda Cedar trees, and Poinciana trees.

 It is always our recommendation to leave them alone, so long as their location is not problematic.
 Wild hives play an important role in ensuring genetic diversity and maintaining the overall health of the islands bee population.

 We do acknowledge that this is not always an option and it is often necessary to move honeybees to a more suitable location than the one that they've chosen.
 If you end up with a swarm or colony on your property which needs relocation, our team of removal experts can safely and humanely relocate bees in a timely manner.

 Frequently spotted in trees, shrubs, or hedges, this is what a resting swarm looks like.
 This is a part of the natural reproduction process for honeybee colonies - when one colony becomes two.
 During this time scout bees are searching for a new location while the colony rests.
-Wild Island is happy to remove these swarms and relocate them to a more suitable location if they are in an undesirable area - Free of charge.
+Wild Island is happy to remove these swarms and relocate them to a more suitable location if they are in an undesirable area.
 Call us to discuss swarm removal further at 536-0140.